Nat Hicks: Career

 He began playing professional baseball in the National Association of Base Ball Players through 1871, most notably for the Eckford of Brooklyn.
 Hicks' pivotal role in the development of the curveball is seldom mentioned.
 Most catchers of his era stood twenty to twenty-five feet behind the batter, which made it impossible to field a curveball.
 It was Hicks' catching technique of standing directly behind the batter, that allowed Cummings to introduce his curveball.
 The introduction of the curveball not only caused a revolutionary change in the way catchers fielded their position, but also radically changed pitching as well.
+Indeed, Hicks' transformation of catching reduced wild pitches and increased the power of the catcher to throw out runners and, thus, moderated the impact of base running on the scoring of runs and chaotic volatility of the early sport.

 He later moved on and spent most of his career playing in the National Association.
 He joined the New York Mutuals in 1872 where he was reunited with Cummings, and became their everyday catcher.
 He batted .306 that season as the Mutuals finished third.
 Hicks returned with the Mutuals in 1873, but that season saw his skills decline significantly both in the field and at the bat.
 He played in only 28 games and shared the catching duties that season with Dick Higham and Doug Allison.

 On July 24, 1873, Bob Ferguson of the Brooklyn Atlantics was the umpire in a game between the New York Mutuals and the Baltimore Canaries which ended with the Mutuals scoring 3 runs in the bottom of the 9th inning for an 11-10 victory.
 Ferguson and the Mutuals' Hicks got into a verbal altercation which ended with Ferguson breaking Hicks' arm by hitting him with a bat.
 Ferguson required a police escort to leave the field and Hicks was out of action for 2 months.

 Hicks changed teams in 1874, joining the Philadelphia White Stockings where he was once again reunited with Cummings, and enjoyed a bounce back season, batting .274, and caught every game the team played.
 He returned to the Mutuals in 1875 when he was named the player-manager, the only stint as a manager in his career.
 There is some dispute with this notion, as other baseball references have him as player-manager for the White Stockings the previous year as well, instead of Bill Craver.
 When the Association folded, the Mutuals and Hicks moved over to the newly formed National League in 1876, and then finished his career with the Cincinnati Reds.